 - a payroll voucher containing sufficient information to support all payroll disbursements; - a noncash contribution record to document any payment of the school's share of the student's earnings in the form of services and equipment; and - a certification by the student's supervisor, an official of the school (or off-campus agency) that each student has worked and earned the amount being paid.
+Your school may use an electronic certification process described below.
+The school may still continue to have the FWS student's supervisor sign a paper certification.
 If the students are paid on an hourly basis, the certification must include or be supported by a time record showing the hours each student worked in clock time sequence, or the total hours worked per day.